-Here, you can explore the updated fixed deposit interest rate in Nepal for 2025, with comparisons across commercial banks, development banks, and finance companies.
+In this case, you are able to research the most updated fixed deposit interest rate in Nepal in 2026 and compare it with commercial banks, development banks, and finance companies.

 Fixed Deposit

-Global IME Bank Limited
+Nepal Bank Limited

 Bankrate Nepal Review